nkpgardose/customer-funnel/README.md

 > Gathering customer information i.e. personal and loan details

+To see it running visit the [dev site](https://customer-funnel.fly.dev/)

 ### Getting Started

 The project is using [vite](https://vite.dev/guide/) for building a client-side react using typscript.